Are travel agents worth it? Pros, cons and alternatives

 -

-Keep in mind that you’re free to open a travel rewards credit card and use a travel agent.
-And if you use your card to pay for their services and the reservations they make, you might earn rewards for those purchases too.
+Of course, you can do both: Use a travel rewards credit card and a travel agent.
+And if you use your card to pay for the agent’s services and the reservations they make for your trip, you might earn rewards for those purchases, too.

 Key takeaways: Are travel agents worth it?